lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   acknowledgments (ACKs).
 However, this mode does not enhance reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue ACKs.
 See further details in {{No-ACK-subsection}}.

 * ACK-Always.
-The ACK-Always mode provides flow control.
-In addition, this mode is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the SCHC packet transmission, as long as the
-  window size is short enough.
+The ACK-Always mode provides flow control using a window scheme.
+This mode is also able to handle long bursts of lost fragments since detection of such events can be done before the end of the SCHC packet transmission as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.
-  In ACK-Always, an ACK is transmitted by the fragment receiver every time a window of fragments has been received.
-A window of fragments is a subset of the full set of fragments needed to carry a SCHC packet.
-The ACK informs the sender about received and/or missed fragments from one window of fragments.
-Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-When an ACK is not received by the fragment sender and the Inactivity Timer expires the receiver sends an ACK request using the All-1 empty fragment.
+In ACK-Always the receiver sends an ACK after a window of fragments has been received, where a window of fragments is a subset of the whole number of fragments needed to carry a complete SCHC packet.
+The ACK is used to inform the sender if a fragment in the actual window has been lost or well received.
+Upon an ACK reception, the sender retransmits the lost fragments.
+When an ACK is lost and the sender has not received it before the expiration of the Inactivity Timer, the sender uses an ACK request by sending the All-1 empty fragment.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
 If the MAX_ACK_REQUEST is reached the transmission needs to be Aborted.
 See further details in {{ACK-Always-subsection}}.

 * ACK-on-Error.
 The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
-This mode reduces the number of ACKs transmitted by the fragment receiver.
-This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
-In ACK-on-Error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
-The ACK informs the sender about received and/or missed fragments from the window of fragments.
-Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-If an ACK is not transmitted back by the receiver at the end of a window, the implicit meaning conveyed is that all fragments have been correctly received.
-As a consequence, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
-The sender will then continue transmitting the next window of fragments.
+In this mode, the fragment receiver reduces the number of ACKs transmitted, which may be especially beneficial in asymmetric scenarios.
+Because the fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
+The receiver transmits an ACK only after the complete window transmission and if at least one fragment of this window has been lost.
+The ACK gives the state of all the fragments (received or lost).
+Upon an ACK reception, the sender retransmits the lost fragments.
+If an ACK is not transmitted back after, the sender assumes that all fragments have been correctly received.
+  When the ACK is lost, the sender assumes that all fragments covered by the lost ACK have been successfully delivered, so the sender continues transmitting the next window of fragments.
 If the next fragments received belong to the next window, the receiver will conclude that successful reassembly of the SCHC packet is not possible.
 In that case, the receiver will abort the on-going fragmented packet transmission.
-An exception to the behavior described above is in the last window, where the receiver MUST transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
+An exception to the behavior described above is in the last window, where the receiver must transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
 See further details in {{ACK-on-Error-subsection}}.

-  The same reliability mode MUST be used for all fragments of a packet.
-It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability mode to use and whether the same reliability mode applies to all IPv6 packets or not.
-Note that the reliability mode to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No-ACK mode may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).
+The same reliability mode must be used for all fragments of an SCHC packet.
+The decision on which reliability mode will be used and whether the same reliability mode applies to all SCHC packets is an implementation problem and is out of the scope of this document.

+Note that the reliability mode choice is not necessarily tied to a particular characteristic of the underlying L2 LPWAN technology, e.g. the No-ACK mode may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink.
 This document does not make any decision as to which fragment reliability mode(s) are supported by a specific LPWAN technology.

 Examples of the different reliability modes described are provided in Appendix B.

 ## Fragmentation Frame Formats {#Fragfor}